staking-foundation/docs/docs/70-validator_migrations.md

 The design of this initiative is fully non-custodial (using existing Ethereum validators) and it provids Operators with ways to participate in DAO governance once they fulfill their commitments.

-## How this fits into Diva Staking related iniaitives
+## How this fits into Diva Staking related initiatives

 1. [Diva Early Staker Vaults](early_stakers) allow depositing any amount of (st)ETH.
 2. **This initiative** allows anyone to migrate their 32Ξ validators to Diva.